 Andrew Earle

-In addition to pursuing his research program, Professor Earle serves as the Chair of UNH’s Holloway Prize business proposal competition, Co-PI of UNH’s NSF I-Corps Site, holds a USASBE Technology Entrepreneurship Education certificate, and is a Certified Lean Launchpad Educator.
-Before pursuing his Ph.D., Professor Earle had experience in new ventures, consulting, and as a University of Oregon Technology Entrepreneurship Fellow.
+In addition to pursuing his research program, Professor Earle has held numerous leadership positions including Chair of UNH’s Holloway Prize entrepreneurship competition, Co-PI of UNH’s NSF I-Corps site, Faculty Fellow for Corporate Innovation, cofounder of UNH ECenter's Corporate Innovation Co-Op, founding advisor to the UNH Entrepreneurship Club, Hamel Center for Undergraduate Research Faculty Coordinator for Interdisciplinary Research, and membership on both for-profit and nonprofit boards.
+Before pursuing his Ph.D., Professor Earle had professional experience in new ventures, consulting, and as a University of Oregon Technology Entrepreneurship Fellow.

 Research Awards